 Our advisors help 300,000 families each year find the right senior care for their loved ones.

-A caregiver agreement helps a families by creating a detailed plan with defined expectations and responsibilities.
-It also helps families avoid conflicts as well as compliance issues with Medicaid in the event assisted living or a nursing home is needed.
+A caregiver agreement helps families by creating a detailed plan with defined expectations and responsibilities.
+It also helps families avoid conflicts, and can be a beneficial framework for a Medicaid compliance program, in the event assisted living or a nursing home is needed.

 A caregiver agreement should include: